HEP-FCC/FCCAnalyses/README.md

 RootDataFrame based
 =============
 Using ROOT dataframe allows a much quicker processing time.
-In this implementation, everything from reading FCCSW EDM files on eos and producing flat n-tuples, to running a final selection and plotting the results will be explained.
+In this implementation, everything from reading EDM4Hep or FCCSW EDM files on eos and producing flat n-tuples, to running a final selection and plotting the results will be explained.

 Getting Started
 ============